Aiaid/2dns/README.md

 This will return `1.2.3.4` as an A record (AEBAGBA8 is the Base32 encoding of 1.2.3.4, with '8' replacing the padding character '=').

+Note: Base32 encoding is case-insensitive.
+Both uppercase and lowercase letters are supported, as lowercase letters are automatically converted to uppercase before decoding.

 #### 4. Base32 Encoded IPv6

 Format: `<base32-encoded-ipv6>.<domain>`